flyteorg/flyte/charts/flyte/README.md

 ```

 Customize your installation by changing settings in `values-eks.yaml`.
-You can use the helm diff plugin to review any value changes you've made to your values:
+You can use the helm diff plugin to review any changes you've made to your values:

 ```bash
 helm plugin install https://github.com/databus23/helm-diff